 22. Sleek and Straight (with volume)

-While straight hair can sometimes look flat, a good volumizing mousse applied before blow-drying (especially upside down) can achieve a sleek, smooth look with surprising body.
+Straight hair can sometimes look flat.
+Applying a good volumizing mousse before blow-drying, especially upside down, can achieve a sleek, smooth look with surprising body.

 23. Retro Hollywood Waves